NathanKr/next.js-server-action-sample/README.md

+<h1>Project Name</h1>
+Next.js App with Server Actions

 <h2 id="project-description">Project Description</h2>
-This a next.js app router project with server actions that read and append to a server file.
-These aerver actions are used by react client component
+This project is a Next.js app that uses the new Next.js 14 server actions feature.
+Server actions allow the app to perform server-side operations (e.g., reading and appending to a file) that can be invoked directly from React client components (and server components), eliminating the need for separate API routes.
+This README will guide you through setting up, using, and understanding the project structure.

 <h2 id="motivation">Motivation</h2>
-Server actions runs on the server but can be invoked by the client, this eliminate e.g. using api endpoints.
-The purpose in this project is to show how to create a server actions and use them in a react client component
+Server actions run on the server but can be invoked by the client.
+This eliminates the need for creating additional API endpoints and simplifies data handling between server and client.
+The goal of this project is to demonstrate how to implement server actions and use them in React client components.

 <h2 id="installation">Installation</h2>
-Install the packages
+To install the required packages, run:

 ```bash
 pnpm i
 ```

 <h2 id="usage">Usage</h2>
-Invoke the development server
+To start the development server, use the following command:

 ```bash
 npm run dev